networktocode/awesome-network-automation/README.md

  - [Trigger](https://github.com/trigger/trigger) - Trigger is a robust network automation toolkit written in Python that was designed for interfacing with network devices and managing network configuration and security policy.
  - [pyNMS](https://github.com/afourmy/pyNMS) - pyNMS is a vendor-agnostic Network Management System for network visualization, inventory and graphical automation.
  - [Rundeck](http://rundeck.org/) - Job scheduler and runbook (and Ansible playbook) automation
+ - [Apstra's Aeon-ZTPS](https://github.com/Apstra/aeon-ztps) - Aeon-ZTPS is a universal Zero-Touch-Provisioning server for data center infrastructure systems at b.
+Currently supports the bootstraping of Arista EOS, Cisco NX-OS, and Cumulus Linux

 ## Library